lukevandekieft/react-tamagotchi/README.md

 ## Development Notes

-* _How can I implement CRUD into this project?
-I'd like to set up a character create section with a handful of pre-selected images.
-How hard is that to do?
-Now to find out!_
+* _With more time I'd like to add the UD part of CRUD to character creation._
 * _Sass in React would be awesome.
 Is that attainable today?_

 _DONE:_
 * _Removed redundant CSS, consolidated redundant functions, and created components for reused assets._
 * _Switched character list from hardcoded items to an object mapping function._
 * _Cleaned up improper CSS stylings._
+* _Add Character Creation section._

 ## Bugs and Issues

 * _RouteButtons currently fire the optional props.onResetGame function whenever they're clicked.
 This causes no discernable errors but clogs up the console log.
-Should I pass a dummy function or is there a better way to fix this?
+Should I pass a dummy function, can I make functions optional (e.g. process locally), or is there a better way to fix this?_
-* _Routing in this website is non-ideal due to the current dependency on having a "Current Character" feature.
-You can currently select "Play" on character select without selecting a character and if you refresh on Active Game the screen is broken.
-I'd like to hide "Play" with an if statement and also fix routing so that it always sends you to the root / path upon refresh._
-  * _UPDATE: history functions appear to either use the deprecated componentWillMount function or Redux which we're learning next week.
-After an hour of trying I'm shelving this for next week._
+* _If you select "Play" on Character Select without selecting someone the active character defaults to Bearsum - same goes for refreshes.
+I'd like to use history functions but they appear to rely on either the deprecated componentWillMount function or Redux which we're learning next week.
+I'm shelving this for next week._
+* _Character creation can pass dud characters if not handled correctly.
+Can I set default values and/or hide the Submit button until all values are active?
+These seem to rely on an onChange type listener._

 ## Technologies Used